If you think that:

 Hi, I’m Anisa Woodall.

-I’m a Certified Nutritionist and 21-Day Sugar Detox Certified Coach.
-My life’s purpose is to empower women to live, eat and move with intention and confidence.
+I’m a real-food nutritionist whose life’s purpose is to empower women to live, eat and move with intention and confidence.
 In addition to my work, I enjoy cooking (and eating), gardening, and adventuring in nature.
 I received my Master of Science degree in Clinical Nutrition and Dietetics and a Bachelor of Science degree in Nutrition and Exercise Science from Bastyr University, the leading institution in natural health sciences.

 I’m both experienced and qualified to help you create your healthy life from the inside-out.